 All guests require tickets.
 Please note, the ceremony could be up to 3 hours long, so children who may want their own seats need tickets.
 However, infants held in a lap for the entire ceremony do not require a ticket.
 We expect a full auditorium and anticipate needing all seats for ticketed guests.

-Graduates will receive up to 4 tickets for guests.
-Ticket information is requested during the registration process.
+Each graduate will receive 4 tickets for guests.
 Hooding participants and faculty hooders do not need tickets.

 Doctoral Hooding Ceremony Program

 Only May and August 2017 doctoral candidates who apply to graduate by March 1, 2017 will have their names included in the Doctoral Hooding Ceremony program.